ecommerce-foodmarket/food-market/README.md

 ```bash
 php artisan migrate
 ```
-To migrate seeders
+Migrate seeders,
+to seed with values some of your tables
 ```bash
 php artisan db:seed

 ```
-to seed with values some of your tables
 Install npm to show Blade
 Then command
 ```bash